Dance Research NRW

 Tanzrecherche NRW is explicitly not production-oriented.
 The focus here is not on the implementation of largely finished concepts, but rather on the intensive promotion of artistic work and the development of experimental working methods.
 This distinguishes the program from many other funding models, not only in the field of dance.

-Scholarships of up to 6,000 euros are offered in each case, depending on the type and scope of the research.
-The results will be presented in a public event (in NRW) or digital documentation (abroad, downloadable at nrw-kultur.de).
-The NRW KULTURsekretariat acts as a central point of contact and arranges meetings and discussions with artists and cultural institutions from a wide range of disciplines and research institutions.
+Grants of up to 6,000 euros are offered in each case, depending on the type and scope of the research.
+The results are presented in each case as part of a public event (in NRW) or digital documentation (abroad).
+The NRW KULTURsekretariat moderates the residencies as a supervising central contact point and arranges meetings and discussions with artists and cultural institutions from a wide range of disciplines and research institutions.

-In the future, the scholarship programme will continue to bring international impulses to NRW and promote the exchange between international scholarship holders and the NRW scene.
+In the future, the scholarship program will continue to bring international impulses to NRW and promote exchange between international scholarship holders and the NRW scene.

 With Dance Research #36, the Finnish choreographer Outi Elena Valanto is investigating the influence of so-called light pollution on the human body in NRW.
 Polish choreographer and performer Dominik Więcek traces the political and artistic dimensions of identity and nationality in Dance Research #37.
 And with Tanzrecherche #38, Salzburg choreographer and dancer Annelie Andre and Berlin sculptor and performer Jakob Blazejczak search for existing sounds and vibrations in mining and open-cast mining areas.

 In addition, two grants were awarded to dance artists who live and work in one of the NRWKS member cities and would like to conduct research abroad.